bunnymatic/active_model_conversion_spotlight/README.md

 And for recent activity, we could do

 ```
-# in widgets/hot_stuff.rb
+# in widgets/recent_activity.rb
-# the hot stuff presenter
+# the recent activity wrapper
 class RecentActivity

   include ActiveModel::Conversion